thunderbird/webext-support/modules/vfs-toolkit/vfs-provider/README.md

 ### Reporting out-of-band changes

 If your backend can change independently of client requests (e.g. a background sync), call `this.reportStorageChange(storageId, entries)` with an array of [`StorageChangeEntry`](../vfs-client/README.md#onstoragechange) objects describing what changed.
-All connected clients will be notified.
+Connected clients with a grant for that storage are notified.

 ### Cancellation

 When the user cancels an operation (e.g. by clicking ✕ in the picker), `onCancel` is called with the `requestId` of the in-progress request.
 Your implementation should record that ID and check it in the affected `on*` method to abort the operation.
 The client rejects the pending promise immediately — it will no longer wait for a response on the canceled request.
+A cancel request can target only work started through the same runtime port.

+The provider also calls `onCancel` for unfinished requests when their runtime port disconnects.
+Progress and final responses emitted after disconnect are ignored, so provider implementations may stop asynchronously without having to coordinate another response with the client.

 #### Partial-completion notifications after abort